TN72 GPS Receiver

 Can the TN72 be used in Australia and New Zealand

-At the current time the TN72 can be used for gliders, balloons and lighter than air types.
-Regulators are considering if TABS technology might be suitable for other types, a decision on further TSO-C199 equipment use is expected later in 2018.
+At the current time the TN72 can be used for gliders, balloons and lighter than air types in Australia.
+In New Zealand, regulators are considering if TABS technology might be suitable for other types.
+A decision on future ADS-B policy for GA and TSO-C199 equipment use is under review.